aleimba/bac-genomics-scripts/tbl2tab/README.md

 * -v, -version

-Print version number to STDERR
+Print version number to *STDERR*

 #### Mode *tbl2tab*

 * -l, -locus_prefix

-Only in combination with option '**-s**' and there mandatory to include the locus_tag prefix in the formula for column 'spreadsheet_locus_tag'
+Only in combination with option **-s** and there mandatory to include the locus_tag prefix in the formula for column 'spreadsheet_locus_tag'

 * -c, -concat